 *Immediate family members of Quest Credit Union employees or Board members are not eligible.

-Scholarship Applications may be obtained from any Quest Credit Union office, downloaded here, or by calling Quest Credit Union’s Marketing Department at (800) 432-2470.
+Scholarship Applications may be obtained from any Quest Credit Union office or downloaded here.
+Questions may be submitted to Quest's marketing department via e-mail or by calling Quest Credit Union at (800) 432-2470.

 Quest is proud to announce the winners of our third scholarship essay competition.
 Jennifer McNary of Meriden, Kan., is the grand prize winner of a $500 scholarship.
 Hannah Handley of Topeka, Kan., is the runner-up, winning a $250 scholarship.
 The recipients were selected based on essay submissions in which they defined how the credit union can help individuals become financially literate.